foundry-rs/foundry/README.md

 - Foundry is a clean-room rewrite of the testing framework [dapptools](https://github.com/dapphub/dapptools).
-None of this would have been possible without the DappHub team's work over the eyars
+None of this would have been possible without the DappHub team's work over the years.
 - [Matthias Seitz](https://twitter.com/mattsse_): Created
   [ethers-solc](https://github.com/gakonst/ethers-rs/tree/master/ethers-solc/)
   which is the backbone of our compilation pipeline, as well as countless